 Shed Flue Kit 1

 This kit contains all of the components that you’ll need to install your small stove into a shed with a metal roof.
-This installation kit includes the following components:
+This installation kit includes the following parts:

 - 1 x Joint clip

-- 1 x Silicone boot roof flashing and fixing kit
+- 1 x Silicone flashing and fixing kit

 - 1 x Cartridge of fire cement

 - 1 x Cartridge of heatproof silicone sealant